B-iggy/HWS-Creative-Scenario/README.md

 ## How to use?

+### Method 1 (recommended)
+⚠ WARNING: It is your responsibility to not use any outdated (broken) version of this Scenario!

+1. [Subscribe this Scenario in the Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2355482829) to get always the latest version.

+### Method 2 (recommended)
+⚠ WARNING: If you use this method you have to update yourself every time a new update got released!
+⚠ WARNING: It is your responsibility to not use any outdated (broken) version of this Scenario!

+1. Install [git](https://git-scm.com/downloads) on your Computer
+2. [Clone](https://github.com/B-iggy/HWS-Creative-Scenario.git) this project in your C:\Program Files (x86)\Steam\steamapps\common\Empyrion - Galactic Survival\Content\Scenarios folder
+3. Do regular pulls if an update got released

+### Method 3 (not recommended)
+⚠ WARNING: If you use this method you have to update yourself every time a new update got released!
+⚠ WARNING: It is your responsibility to not use any outdated (broken) version of this Scenario!

 1. [Download the master zip](https://github.com/B-iggy/HWS-Creative-Scenario/archive/master.zip)
 2. Close Empyrion if not already
 3. Unzip the master.zip in your here: C:\Program Files (x86)\Steam\steamapps\common\Empyrion - Galactic Survival\Content\Scenarios